-Write two more idiomatic expressions speakers could use in Conversation 1.
+Write two more idiomatic expressions that could be used in Conversation 1.

 Get to your Photo Bank (WPS) and look at the pictures.
 Describe them using the idiomatic expressions in Exercise 6.
 Then, tell a classmate about a similar experience that you have had.